AlexeiVorobev/alex-store/README.md

 # Alex Store

-Project Description:
-The project is a Full-Stack e-commerce application called "Alex Store" that offers a wide range of products for online shopping.
+Alex Store is a Full-Stack e-commerce application that offers a wide range of products for online shopping.
 The website provides a user-friendly interface for customers to browse and purchase products conveniently.
 It incorporates various features and functionalities to enhance the shopping experience.

 <a href="https://alexvorobev.github.io/alex-store/">Live Preview</a>